-The biggest cost determinant of distribution software will be the:
+The biggest cost determinant of distribution ERP software will be the:

 Some companies charge a flat rate per month per user.
 These companies may or may not have a minimum amount of users required.
 For example, if a company advertises $50/month/user, but requires a 5-user minimum, the effective minimum price is $250/month.

 Companies may charge a cost per needed application.
 These scalable solutions let you add on pieces of the software as you need them.
 You may only need an inventory control feature right now, but will look to add on purchasing, sales orders, and warehouse management as you grow.

 A fully-integrated distribution ERP software may also be known as a distribution ERP software.
 These solution are intended to be a one-stop-shop for your business software needs, and will include financial accounting features.
 If accounting is not included in the software, integrations can be provided by skilled vendors for an additional fee.

 Whether you are an intensive, selective, or exclusive distributor, or use a direct or indirect approach to getting your products from point A to point B, there is a software developed with your needs in mind.
 Most distribution ERP software will be marketed towards businesses of specific sizes:

 Small businesses may have a distribution element to their business which requires managing suppliers and inventory.
 These small businesses will face the same challenges as larger enterprises, so it’s important to find a software that works for their needs but doesn’t overwhelm them with too many features or too high of a price tag.

 The most cost-effective route for a small business is using a generic small business accounting software in conjunction with a distribution ERP software.
 While these small business accounting solutions can provide some level of inventory and purchasing, a small business wholesale distribution software will provide additional capabilities such as: